PASA Do’s & Don’ts

 Only PASA members may use firearms!
 PASA Park is NOT a public shooting facility.
 Non-shooting visitors and guests are welcome, but only PASA Members may use firearms.
 When you see someone whom you do not know using a firing range, be friendly and welcoming, introduce yourself, ask if he or she is a member.
 If not, explain the members-only rule and direct them to the membership information station on the porch of the clubhouse.
 DO NOT let non-members shoot, even your family or friends.
 This is a basic safety/liability/insurance issue.

 Guests & Visitors: Guests & Visitors are welcome at all times, but non-members may NOT use firearms at PASA Park.
 This is a NO EXCEPTIONS policy required by the terms of PASA’s liability insurance, and applies to PASA members’ family and friends as well as to the general public.
 PASA members bringing Guests to the Park should have them complete a PASA Agreement & Release form.
 Members’ guests should be accompanied by the sponsoring member at all times, and the sponsoring member should countersign and date their guest(s) form(s).
 Notarization is not required.
-Forms are available on this website, or at the PASA Membership & Info Station on the S&W Hall porch.
+Forms are available on this website, or at the PASA Membership & Info Station inside the front entrance S&W Hall.
 Leave the form in the adjacent drop box when at the Park.
 See the PASA website Guests & Visitors page under “Membership” for full details.

 The PASA Guest Policy is RIGOROUSLY Enforced!